kermitt2/dataset_recognition_resources/Readme.md

 ```

 This will create under `combined/` one JSON file per orginal corpus in the same JSON format using span offsets.

+## Recycled and upcycled resources

+- sentences from https://github.com/xjaeh/ner_dataset_recognition have been reviewed, re-annotated to follow common dataset annotation principles: it covers now new dataset (not just reused ones) and annotation is at dataset level (avoid one annotation for a conjunction expression of datasets).
+They can be used to train public models for dataset name recognition.

+- sentences from dataseer: labeling of data sentences infomation.
+Other annotations are implicit data (it should be complete) and data acquisition devices (imcomplete), **non-public**: can be used for eval, but not for training public models (and can't be shared of course).